How Popular Is Anime? 2016 Industry Report Indicates Some Interesting Trends

 — Tired Old UNBF (@UnBFOfficial) March 1, 2017

-While North America is one of the fast growing markets for anime, it was China that responsible for more than half of the $2.2 billion new revenue stream.
+While North America is one of the fast growing markets for anime, it was China that was responsible for more than half of the $2.2 billion new revenue stream.
 Unfortunately, industry experts aren’t too happy about the new market.
 Many caution that the Chinese market can be very finicky and fragile owing to the local government regime that appears to border on paranoia.
 Should the Chinese government suddenly ban the import of anime from Japan, anime developers and publishers would suddenly and substantially lose a large chunk of their income.
 The fear isn’t completely unfounded.
-The Chinese regime has attempted to curb the rising popularity of Japanese anime and even blacklisting a few of the popular ones like Attack On Titan.
+The Chinese regime has attempted to curb the rising popularity of Japanese anime and even blacklisted a few of the popular ones like Attack On Titan.

 While China continues to remain a risky but lucrative new market, anime developers are increasingly looking towards other markets, besides stepping up activities in the Western countries.
 Till date, North America has accounted for roughly 12 percent of the total overseas market for the anime industry.
-At almost 40 percent, Asian countries and regional market still have the largest overseas market share.
+At almost 40 percent, Asian countries and regional markets still have the largest overseas market share.
 But, Europe leads all the western and developed countries by commanding about 26 percent market share.

 Food writer @TheMichaelBooth reveals popular springtime food in Japan in this humourous anime https://t.co/UlUhSUtnPq pic.twitter.com/nA2HAXzExe